mattjsilver/PsRRR/docs/READ_ME.txt

 as to the quality and performance of the program is with you.
 Should the program prove defective, you assume the cost of all necessary servicing, repair or correction.

-Please send comments or bugs to g.montana@imperial.ac.uk
+Please send comments or bugs to matt.silver@lshtm.ac.uk

 If you use PsRRR in a published paper, please cite at least one of the following 2 papers: